pdebruin/petshop/running.md

 Ok, so you have personalized image names, sql password and data/log files location.

 ## Start
 Now you are ready to start the containers with 'docker-compose up -d'.
 You will see the db and web started.
+If you don't have docker-compose, get it here https://docs.docker.com/compose/install.

 Once the containers are started, do 'docker ps' to find the container id of the web container and then do 'docker inspect <container id>' to find the ipaddress.
 Finally open a browser and browse to the ipaddress.